ryanklee/think-taink/README.md

 ## Documentation

 For more detailed information about the project's components and architecture, please refer to the `docs/` directory.
+This includes a summary of the Claude API documentation (`claude_api_summary.md`) for quick reference when working with the API.

 ## Error Handling and Logging